Post updated: 1/20/2022

 Welcome to my kampong!
 This is a place where you’ll learn all about Singapore’s rich food history and it’s delectable cuisine!

-To understand Singapore and its fascinating food history, we’ll have to travel back to when Singapore was an island of mostly rustic villages known as kampongs.
+To begin, we’ll have to travel back in time, when Singapore was an island of rustic villages known as kampongs.

 And it was in these kampongs where Singapore cuisine history first began.

 Unlike life in modern Singapore, kampong life was simple and idyllic.
 The pace of life was slower and less stressful, and it was impossible to walk around without nodding at a familiar face.

 Large extended families lived together under one roof and everyone, including children, helped with household duties like laundry and feeding the chickens.

 With more space to maneuver about in the kampong, most kampong folks also raised chickens and pigs, and tended to vegetable beds and fruit trees.